MarvNC/light-novel-naming-scheme/readme.md

       should be released separately.
     - `【ドラマＣＤ音源付き】` (with Drama CD audio) should not be included as a drama CD will not be included in an `.epub`.
-- `(Publisher-Label)` - The publisher and label that published the light novel release.
+- `(Publisher - Label)` - The publisher and label that published the light novel release.
 The label is optional.
 - `[Extra Information]` - Any extra information such as the name of the ripper.
 - `{Revision}` - The revision number of the release.
 This is optional and should